The words Stoneware and Earthenware can be used interchangeably as if they are the same materials. The truth is that they are not the same material.

 Earthenware, Stoneware, And Porcelain Materials

 Earthenware, stoneware, and porcelain are all made by various clays and then fired.
-The kind of clay used and the temperature they are fired at can make a difference as to how soft or hard the actual end product is.
-Though they can all seem to be similar, they are all very different materials and products.
+The kind of clay used and the temperature at which they are fired can make a difference in how soft or hard the end product is.
+Though they all seem to be similar, they are all very different materials and products.

 You can discover more by reading Earthenware, Stoneware, And Porcelain Materials by clicking here.